 - 1 envelope dry onion soup mix

 - Variety of raw vegetables (carrots, broccoli, cauliflower, radishes, celery, bell peppers, steamed asparagus spears or green beans, and so forth)

-1. Mix together and let stand for an hour before serving with a variety of raw vegetables.
+- 1. In a small serving dish, mix together the dried onion soup mix and the sour cream and let stand for an hour or cover and refrigerate the California dip for several hours before serving with a variety of raw vegetables.